alfarzan/plsignore.com/about.md

 Today I'm a management consultant, writer, and scientist.

 Those three things all involve precise, high-quality, and high-fidelity communication.
-To communicate well, you have to understand deeply.
+To communicate something, you have to understand it.
-This website exists mainly to test, challenge, and cement my (and hopefully your) understanding of the topics covered.
+This website exists to test, challenge, and cement my (and hopefully your) understanding of the topics covered.

 I write about what interests me.
 I'm Ali and this is my blog.